-You shouldn’t pour spills back into the container as this could contaminate your dip.
+You should not pour spills back into the container as this could contaminate your dip.
 You must not pour spilt dip into drains, watercourses or onto the ground.

 When dipping sheep

-You must take care when you’re jetting, spraying, showering and dipping sheep in either a static bath or mobile system.
+You must take care when you dip sheep in a static bath or mobile system.
 Most pollution happens during or just after dipping.
 You must use the sheep dip in accordance with a marketing authorisation granted under the Veterinary Medicines Regulations.
 You must only use the sheep dip for plunge dipping.

-Don’t dip sheep if you expect rain within 24 hours unless you have a ventilated shelter for your flock.
-Rain can wash off dip that hasn’t had time to dry.
+Do not dip sheep if you expect rain within 24 hours unless you have a ventilated shelter for your flock.
+Rain can wash off dip that has not had time to dry.

 Check the site

 Check areas where you plan to dip sheep.
-Look for ways to reduce the risk of contamination, eg from drain down areas, where you keep sheep after dipping, that don’t connect back to the dip bath.
+Look for ways to reduce the risk of contamination, for example from drain down areas, where you keep sheep after dipping, that do not connect back to the dip bath.

 You should also consider the potential impact of animal behaviour after dipping.
-For example, make sure there is drinking water available so that sheep don’t rush to nearby streams where dip could be washed off and cause pollution.
+For example, make sure there is drinking water available so that sheep do not rush to nearby streams where dip could be washed off and cause pollution.

 Check the bath for leaks